 Glazer would eventually come across an old cruise report from the 1990s written by a Japanese and American team describing similar iron-rich deposits at Loihi’s base, but with hydrothermal waters that were about 6°C higher than background seawater.
 There have also been more recent reports of potentially related mats at places like the Gakkel Ridge in the Arctic, and near the Galapagos, but there is only limited information available on these sites.

-Using Sentry, the team should be able to map about 40 square kilometers around the seamount's base, or roughly ten times more than has ever been explored.
-Temperature, oxygen, and pH sensors, along with photos, will be used to identify telltale signs of hydrothermal water flows, that might reveal new iron oxidation or related sites.
+Using Sentry, the team was aiming to map about 40 square kilometers around the seamount's base, or roughly ten times more than had ever been explored.
+Temperature, oxygen, and pH sensors, along with photos, were used to identify telltale signs of hydrothermal water flows, that might reveal new iron oxidation or related sites.
 The researchers hope to return to the base in coming years with a remotely operated vehicle (ROV), to study promising sites, particularly to confirm whether there might be additional iron mat concentrations.

-The team will also configure Sentry during certain dives to filter water samples and analyze for more specific details about how iron and other chemical components cycle around the seamount.
-Related work at the summit, including water sample collections using Falkor’s CTD rosette will allow comparisons between the chemistry of the two areas, and provide more information about iron cycling around the seamount, and how much iron the hydrothermal activity there is contributing to the surrounding ocean.
+The team also configured Sentry during certain dives to filter water samples and analyze for more specific details about how iron and other chemical components cycle around the seamount.
+Related work at the summit, including water sample collections using Falkor’s CTD rosette allowed comparisons between the chemistry of the two areas, and provided more information about iron cycling around the seamount, and how much iron the hydrothermal activity there is contributing to the surrounding ocean.

 On short timescales, iron-oxidizing microbial activity like what is occurring at Loihi could make a previously unappreciated contribution to the ocean’s iron and carbon cycling—a critical driver in overall ocean balance—particularly if exploration proves the activity is more widespread.
 There are also implications for longer timescales as well.